 A small step for the material database, a giant leap for some of you!

-We have added several new steel grades to the software so you no longer need to manually input them into your models as described in the article User-defined material properties or import it from your sheets as shown in this article How to import material - Material and product range library.
-New materials:
+We have added several new steel grades to the software so you no longer need to manually input them into your models or import it from your sheets as described in the User-defined material properties article.